PixelsBH/CabinCheck/README.md

 This is a Flutter and React Project with Express.js and Node.js for backend and MongoDB Atlas for database.
 Currently it is made with the goal of helping students and professors of IIIT Kottayam.

 ## Installtion

+NOTE: API Keys and their instructions are mentioned in api_keys.pdf

 ### Website(Student)

 1. Run `npm install`